-- As a member in a TennCare program, you are required to report any instances of Medicaid fraud and abuse, as well as any instances of abuse, neglect, or exploitation - Reportable events are separated into Tier One and Tier Two events, with other events that also need to be reported - Tier one reportable events need to be reported to DIDD's Abuse Hotline within four hours of discovery, and a corresponding REF must be submitted within one business day using the Formstack Link on DIDD's website.
+- As a worker in a TennCare program, you are required to report any instances of Medicaid fraud and abuse, as well as the abuse, neglect, or exploitation of a member - Reportable events are separated into Tier One and Tier Two events, with other events that also need to be reported. - Any reportable event needs to be reported via a Reportable Event Form (REF) on the DIDD website to CDTN within four hours.